martinfalang/TTK4155-Project/buzzer_song_server/buzzer_song_protocol.md

 ### Requesting the next note

-The client requests the next note by sending a `n` to the server.
+The client requests the next note by sending a `n\n` to the server.

 ### Note and duration format